 Essentially, the Mothership Project is a high-level LMS that doubles as a central course catalog.
 Multiple second-level LMS iterations (for each client/sub-site) are tied to this top-level LMS (i.e., the Mothership).
 Then via common cartridge imports/exports, the Mothership LMS exports course cartridges into each second-level LMS (client/subsite).
-Additionally, content developed at each individual client/sub-site can be exported back up to the Mothership LMS.
 This capability provides clients with a central course catalog through which they can easily distribute and manage content and associated Learning Outcomes across their multiple clients/sub-sites.
 Each sub-site has their own unique LMS site–their own brand/ logo, etc. There would be no difference for the administrators or users at these second-level learning management system sites.
 The course content is simply controlled at the top level and then synced up with the second-level learning management system sites for each client/sub-site.

 Push content to client/sub-site

 (separate DB, Users, and Content)